the-plaid-agency/pantheon-docs/README.md

 Below is a "brief" guide that introduces you to Pantheon.

-## Account Setup

-In order to access the hosting environment for the Damar website, you will need an account for your develper on our hosting platform: Pantheon.

-- We will need to create a developer account for you in order to access the hosting database.
-If your developer doesn't have one yet, please contact us.
-- You will need to create a `SSH Key` if you haven't done so already and add it to your Pantheon account profile in order to connect to the website via Git or SFTP.

-Once your account is created, you will have full adminstrative control of the website.

-## Pantheon Docs

 I encourage you to go through the Pantheon Documentation yourself, as it's rather comprehensive, and will give you a better understanding of how it works than I can explain here.
 Pantheon is not a traditional shared web hosting service, so there is a bit of a learning curve.
 Have your developer review the documentation to learn more about how the system works.

 - [Pantheon Documentation](https://pantheon.io/docs/)